GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

 cat: mik.fasta: No such file or directory
 ```

-There are two different types of output there: "standard outout" (the contents of the `tb1-protein.fasta` file) and *standard error* (the error message relating to the missing `mik.fasta` file).
+There are two different types of output there: "standard output" (the contents of the `tb1-protein.fasta` file) and *standard error* (the error message relating to the missing `mik.fasta` file).
 If we use the `>` operator to redirect the outout, the standard output is captured, but the standard error is not - it is still printed to the screen.
 Let's check:

 ``` bash
 cat tb1-protein.fasta mik.fasta > test.fasta